 1. Left/Right View

-Left/Right view. is the most commonly used one.
+Left/Right view is the most common view used by most of the editors.
 When you click on either of the pictures, you can get a zoom in perspective also.

-It is useful to see the amount of image sharpening and noise in the image before and after processing.
+The zooming will help to see the amount of sharpening and noise in the image before and after processing.

 I recommend using this when you have a vertically framed image.